Court orders related to a divorce or separation can have a wide range of effects on several areas of a federal employee’s benefits, such as:

 The former spouse or his or her attorney should contact the employee’s personnel office concerning information about a former spouse health benefits enrollment.

 FEHB coverage may also be temporarily continued under the temporary continuation of coverage authority.

 Court orders arising from a divorce may mandate employees to provide Federal Employees Health Benefits coverage to children by enrollment in self-and-family coverage.
-Employees who are not enrolled in FEHB will be enrolled automatically in the Blue Cross low option.
+Employees who are not enrolled in FEHB will be enrolled automatically in the lowest-cost national plan.
 When an employee is enrolled in a health maintenance organization, agencies must determine whether each child is in the plan’s service area.
 If not, agencies must determine if there is a reciprocity agreement allowing enrollees of one HMO to receive services from another.
 If such an agreement exists, the employee may remain in the HMO.
 However, if there is no agreement, the employee must change to a fee-for-service plan.
 If the employee fails to make the change, the agency will change the coverage to Blue Cross.

 Employees subject to such orders are not allowed to make any changes that would affect their children’s FEHB coverage after retirement.

 Public Law 103-336 allows an employee or retiree who is enrolled in the Federal Employees’ Group Life Insurance (FEGLI) program, to assign insurance to another person, a firm or a trust (an “assignee”).
 Assigning benefits transfers ownership of FEGLI coverage to the assignee.
 The individual who makes the assignment no longer has control over the insurance coverage and can no longer designate beneficiaries.
 Assignment is irrevocable, and applies to Basic, Option A, and Option B insurance.

 A court order may require assignment of FEGLI benefits to a former spouse or children—but the individual, not the employing agency or OPM, must execute the proper form.
 The form for making an assignment is RI 76-10.